nehalineogi/azure-networking/README.md

 # About this repo: The why behind networking design and the art of possible

 The purpose of this repo is to deliver **reusable and github friendly** artifacts for Cloud Solutions Architects to run effective Azure design and skilling sessions.
 Tips and tools for effective story telling that explains the **why behind the design options based on requirements** and the art of the possible.
 The design areas include - Azure Networking, Hybrid connectivity architectures, routing, firewalling, load balancing, multi-region,secure design cross functional networking areas and AKS Networking.
 The content is based on **real partner design sessions** with collaboration from cross functional architects and SMEs.
-Networking complexity broken down into **layers** and **one diagram** per design area.
+Networking complexity broken down into **layers** and **one diagram** per design area using [draw.io](https://app.diagrams.net/) now [diagrams.net](https://www.diagrams.net/).
 Include configuration snippets to reduce the lab prep time and the need to leave the labs running for demos.

 # Scope: Reusable Artifacts for Cloud Architects